 Height: 40cm-1.5m Spread: 30-50cm

 When looking for plants for shade, you can’t go wrong with heucheras.
 Their leaves come in an array of vibrant colours from orange to purple, black to lime green, giving you almost year-round colour.
 And in summer, spikes of tiny flowers, often in contrasting shades to the leaves, add to their appeal.
-Great in pots or as groundcover plants for the front of a border.
+Great in pots or as a shade-tolerant groundcover plant for the front of a border.

 Height: 25cm Spread: 35cm